Affiliate links on Android Authority may earn us a commission. Learn more.

 iPad Air: The best iPad for students

-With this redesigned iPad Air, you’re getting the best middle ground between price and versatility, making it the best iPad for students.
+With the 2022 iPad Air, you’re getting the best middle ground between price and versatility, making it the best iPad for students.
 Apple reserves ProMotion, Lidar, and Thunderbolt 4 support for its Pro models.
 Still, aside from those specific features, the iPad Air is essentially a toned-down version of the 11-inch iPad Pro, which is excellent.
-You’re getting Apple’s snappy A14 Bionic processor, which means incredible performance and decent battery life.
+You’re getting Apple’s snappy M1 processor, which means incredible performance and decent battery life.

 Read more: The best iPhones to get

-All iPad Pro accessories like the second-generation Apple Pencil 2 and Magic Keyboard are compatible with this iPad.
-Unlike those Pro models, this iPad is available in five gorgeous color options that truly make it stand out from the typical Silver and Space Grey devices.
+All iPad Pro accessories, like the second-generation Apple Pencil 2 and Magic Keyboard, are compatible with this iPad.
+Unlike those Pro models, this iPad is available in five attractive color options that truly make it stand out from the typical Silver and Space Grey devices.
 For students, the only real issue you’re going to run into is the base storage of 64GB, which can be limiting depending on your workload and use case.
 You can upgrade the device to 256GB, but at that point, Apple is incentivizing you to get the 11-inch Pro model.
-Our recommendation is to get an external hard drive if you need extra storage.
+We recommend getting an external hard drive if you need extra storage.
 Still, aside from that, iPad Air is the perfect student-oriented iPad that offers the benefits of the iPad Pro without the cost.

 - Vibrant display